osquery/osquery/docs/wiki/deployment/file-integrity-monitoring.md

 In addition to FIM which generates events if a file is created/modified/deleted, osquery also supports file access monitoring which can generate events if a file is accessed.

-File accesses on Linux using `inotify` may induce unexpected and unwanted performance overhead.
+File accesses on Linux using `inotify` may incur unexpected and unwanted performance overhead.
 To prevent 'flooding' of access events alongside FIM, enabling access events for `file_path` categories is an explicit opt-in.
 You may add categories that were defined in your `file_paths` stanza:

 ```json
 {